jmbcorp999/42-Nm-Tester/README.md

 ``./tester_bash.sh``

-For testing all the files inside the exemple_files directory (67 are allready present inside, in two subfolders good_files and bad_files)
+For testing all the files inside the exemple_files directory (79 are allready present inside, in three subfolders mandatory, good_files and bad_files)

 After running the script, it will process each file inside the example_files directory, comparing the output of ./ft_nm with the standard nm command.
 Results are saved in the results.txt file.